 Add the Zabbix repository and install the packages:

 rpm -ivh http://repo.zabbix.com/zabbix/2.4/rhel/6/i386/zabbix-release-2.4-1.el6.noarch.rpm

-Use following command to install Zabbix using mysql database support packages on your system:
+Use the following command to install Zabbix using MySQL database support packages on your system:

 yum install zabbix-server-mysql zabbix-web-mysql zabbix-agent zabbix-java-gateway